First impressions: you never get a second chance to make them, and at Ruby® Receptionists, we’re all about making them great.

-- Your company name.
 Now, “Hello” is a great way to begin a greeting, but it does not a greeting make.
-If you’re answering your phones with “Hello,” call a company meeting pronto and nix that nuttiness.
-A plain “Hello,” is plain confusing to callers, and it’s likely to make them question whether they’ve dialed the correct number.
-Always state your company name when answering calls.
+If your business is answering the phone with “Hello” alone, call a company meeting pronto and nix that nuttiness.
+In fact, a plain “Hello” can be confusing to callers, and it’s likely to make them question whether they’ve dialed the correct number.
+Always state your company name when taking calls.
 You’d hate to have a potential client hang up on you because they think they’ve misdialed, right?